BrightDevelopers/.github/profile/README.md

 This GitHub organization is "**by developers __for__ developers**" and hosts detailed Engineering and API documentation, example code, SDKs, and open-source tools to help you build applications that integrate with BrightSign.

 These pages are specific to folks writing software that works with BrightSign.
+For many users, our turnkey solutions provide everything you need.
+You can create and publish presentations without code using [**BrightAuthor:connected**](https://www.brightsign.biz/brightauthor-connected/) and manage players using [**BSN.cloud**](https://www.brightsign.biz/bsn-cloud/).
-If you need information on how to USE BrightSign products, please see the [BrightSign Support Site.](https://www.brightsign.biz/support)
+If you need information on how to **use these BrightSign products**, please see the [BrightSign Support Site.](https://www.brightsign.biz/support)

 ---

 ## Getting Started

-There are several ways to work with BrightSign:

-**Use our products** – For many users, our turnkey solutions provide everything you need.
-You can create and publish presentations without code using [**BrightAuthor:connected**](https://www.brightsign.biz/brightauthor-connected/) and manage players using [**BSN.cloud**](https://www.brightsign.biz/bsn-cloud/).

-**Extend the platform** - This site is for developers who want to go beyond standard BrightSign capabilities.
+This site is for developers who want to go beyond standard BrightSign capabilities and **Extend the BrightSign platform**.
 Every layer of our platform exposes APIs—from hardware with "BrightSign Inside" (e.g., HS145 and XS156), to the Player APIs, all the way to the Cloud APIs.  [**Complete technical references and guides**](https://github.com/BrightDevelopers/developer-documentation) are avaiable, but here's some direct links:

 | Resource | Description |
 |----------|-------------|